chanzuckerberg/czid-dag/pull_request_template.md

 - We increase Z for a change that does not add or change results in any way.
 Example: adding a log statement.
 - We increase Y for a change that adds results, changes results, or has the potential to change results.
 Example: changing a parameter in the GSNAP command.
 - We increase X for a paradigm shift in how the pipeline is conceived.
 Example: adding a de-novo assembly step and then reassigning hits based on the assembled contigs.
+Changes to X or Y force recomputation of all results when a sample is rerun using idseq-web.
+Changes to Z do not force recomputation when the sample is rerun - the pipeline will lazily reuse existing S3 outputs.